Fehmarn Belt fixed link: Tunnel solution

-The commission has claimed on 28 September 2018, that there has been no unlawful aid.
-Action regarding this has been brought before court in January 2019, case number T-7/19.
+The European Commission claimed on 28 September 2018 that there has been no unlawful aid.
+Action regarding that has been brought before court in January 2019 in Case T-7/19.

 Project

-This project is comparable in size to that of the Øresund Bridge or the Great Belt Bridge.
+The project is comparable in size to other Danish bridges at Øresund Bridge and the Great Belt Bridge.
 According to a report released on 30 November 2010 by Femern A/S (a subsidiary of the Danish state-owned Sund & Bælt Holding A/S), the company tasked with designing and planning the link between Denmark and Germany, the corridor for the alignment of the link has now been determined and will be sited in a corridor running east of the ferry ports of Puttgarden and Rødbyhavn.

-The Fehmarn Belt Fixed Link and its double-tracks will shorten the rail journey from Hamburg to Copenhagen from four hours and 58 minutes to three hours and 15 minutes.
+The Fehmarn Belt Fixed Link and its double tracks will shorten the rail journey from Hamburg to Copenhagen from four hours and 40 minutes to two hours and 30 minutes.
 According to current plans there will be one passenger train and two freight trains in each direction per hour.
 The highway between Copenhagen and Hamburg is already a motorway except for 25 km in Germany that is a two-lane expressway.
 The narrow Fehmarn Sound Bridge will be replaced by a new Fehmarn Sound Tunnel with a four-lane motorway and double-track railway.